flashjdn/portfolio/README.old.md

 ## Portfolio layout

--   Navbar at the top of the page
+-   Moon / Sun icon for theme switching to be at fixed position on top left of the screen
--
+-   Footer icons to have hover and colour change effect, but need to control margins to stop all elements in the div moving on hover size increase